 Also, the animal wakes up the owner during nightmares and brings his or her condition back to normal.
 During panic attacks, service dogs help to calm down faster and return to normal life rhythm.
 If an episode of panic happened on the street, the animal will protect its owner and take him home safely.

-A therapy dog is an animal that provides comfort, care, and support to humans staying in nursing homes, orphanages, hospitals, boarding schools, and other institutions where a person may experience lots of stress.
-These animals are not adapted to any particular type of human diseases or inabilities and can interact with everyone who needs them.
+People have some confusion about what is a therapy dog.
+This is not a category of service dogs, but they also perform an important function, it’s an animal that provides comfort, care, and support to humans staying in nursing homes, orphanages, hospitals, boarding schools, and other institutions where a person may experience lots of stress.
+These animals are not adapted to any particular type of human disease or inabilities and can interact with everyone who needs them.
+And of course, as Service Animal Registrar we also support therapy animal registration.

-Therapy dogs succor people to reduce stress levels, relax, develop social skills, and simply improves their mood and psychological well-being.
+Therapy dogs succor people reduce stress levels, relax, develop social skills, and simply improve their mood and psychological well-being.
 They cheer people up and motivate them to try something new.
 Also, dog therapy promotes social interaction between people.

 In addition, therapy dogs are used to help children with developmental delays.
 For example, this may apply to children with autism or dyslexia.
 Animals assist a child to concentrate and develop his or her communication skills.
 Dogs are also often used in schools, as studies have shown that interacting with animals can help students relax and study better.